-The staff and board members of the Nonviolence Institute are proud and pleased to announce that our very own Mr. Cedric Huntley has accepted the position of Interim Executive Director.
+Following a national search, the board and staff of The Nonviolence Institute are pleased to announce that Mr. Cedric Huntley has accepted the position of Executive Director, effective immediately.

 In 2016, the Nonviolence Institute (then the Institute for the Study and Practice of Nonviolence), assembled a group of staff, leaders, clients, and stakeholders to develop a strategic plan for growth and sustainability.
 The year-long planning process resulted in the formation of six strategic objectives.
 These objectives are a framework on which we build our services and projects.

 Center of Excellence in Nonviolence (build to be a primary center of thought, research, and practice in the field)

 Relationship Management (work toward relationships that are strong with all constituent groups)